Nethereum/Nethereum.Docs/docs/ethereum-and-clients/choosing-a-chain-for-development.md

-**Credits**  to [Karl Floersch](https://karl.tech) for the technical part of this explanation: https://karl.tech/intro-guide-to-ethereum-testnets/
+**Credits**  to [Karl Floersch](https://karl.tech) for the information about the different testnets: https://karl.tech/intro-guide-to-ethereum-testnets/